ballen614/ML_Fraud_Detection/README.md

 ***OUR APPROACH:***

+_In beginning our project, we started with creating a Jupyter notebook of our data, cleansed the data, then exported it as a CSV for the model.
+With this, our Python script initializes, trains, and evaluates the model._

 _Our approach consisted of gathering the data from kaggle, cleaning the data through the filling missing data with "0"; creating our encoders, concatenanting our data, then training the model. _

 ***OUR DATA:***